Inquire. Connect. Move toward the common goal.

 DESIRED OUTCOME

-Public school student and teacher success - increased student engagement, graduation, post-secondary education, and job placement.
-Students leave high school with the life skills needed to act effectively in school, social settings, and work settings.
-Students are able to enter training or employment in a field they are passionate about.
+Public school student and teacher success - improved student engagement, graduation, post-secondary education, and career attainment.
+Students leave high school with the life skills needed to act effectively in school, work, and social settings.
+Students are able to enter training or employment in a field they are passionate about, and that offers good potential to support them in the long-term.

 5th-graders learn about health career pathways from high school students at the inaugural Elementary Career Exposure Fair in 2024.